AOS-GUI/AOS-GUI/docs/features.md

 - cross-platform (ish)
 - easy to modify
 - built-in terminal, with scripting language
-- built-in text editor with syntax highlighting
+- built-in text editor with syntax highlighting and developer tools
 - package manager
 - lots of settings
 - SDK and documentation